 At the end of the starting strokes the stroke rate will likely be in the 30+ range.
 Continue this high stroke rate for a few strokes to build speed.
 These strokes will be at full slide but may have a slightly shorter back swing for quickness.
 It is critical to concentrate on perfect timing and keeping the blade buried with all rowers rowing well together.

 Strokes to lengthen

 After boat speed is established, it is important to lengthen the stroke.
 The goal is to steadily increase the ‘run’ of the boat and allow more time to recover between strokes.
 Row smooth, long, powerful strokes.

 A simple start sequence

-Start at half slide and take two to three quick strokes to get the boat moving.
-The fourth and subsequent strokes will be at full slide and full layback and rowers should get into race rhythm immediately.
+Start at 1/2 or 3/4 slide and take three to five strokes with little or no layback.
+These quick strokes will get the boat moving.
+Rowers should be at full slide on the fifth or sixth stroke.
+The coxswain should make a call to lengthen to ensure that the rowers are taking a long stroke and getting into a race rhythm.
 If the stroke rate is too high, the coxswain and stroke rower will have to work to establish a lower stroke rate while keeping good pressure, rhythm and stroke length.